SkeeterXXI/flush-toilet/README.md

 # flush
-ESP8266 servo controlled flush with PIR sensor Completed in HomeAssistant using ESPHome Dashboard
+Servo controlled flush with PIR sensor on ESP8266 NodeMCU Completed in HomeAssistant using ESPHome